Choosing the right ranch holiday: Guest ranch or working ranch?

 Riding experience and participation:

 If you are not yet an experienced rider, or perhaps a very advanced rider worried about riding with a group of beginners, there is no need to worry.
-On a guest ranch, you will find that the riding activities are done in groups of similar abilities.
+On a guest ranch, you will find that the riding is done in groups of similar abilities.
 Most of these ranches have trail options and enough staff to take out several groups at the same time, making sure everyone has a fun and safe riding experience.
 Rocking Z Ranch in Montana is a great example of this - rides are taken out in small groups, with none of that "nose-to-tail" business.
 It is a small, family-run ranch focusing on natural horsemanship and their trail rides are a fantastic opportunity to reconnect with nature.
 If you are after an authentic experience, Rocking Z might be just what you are looking for.

 It is also important for riders to know that tacking is not necessarily required on guest ranches.
 The team will choose the horse that better fits your abilities and tack him up for you before your ride.